MySQL Cluster NDB 7.1.11 is a new release of MySQL Cluster,

 Successive queries on the

 counterstable from the same SQL node returned unchanging results.
 To fix this issue, and to prevent similar issues from occurring in the future,

 ndbinfotables are now excluded from the query cache.
 (Bug #59831)

-failed due to
+CREATE TABLEstatement failed due to

 NDBerror 1224 (Too many fragments), it was not possible to create the table afterward unless either it had no ordered indexes, or a

-statement was issued first, even if the subsequent
+DROP TABLEstatement was issued first, even if the subsequent

-CREATE TABLE was valid and should
+CREATE TABLEwas valid and should otherwise have succeeded.
+(Bug #59756)

 References: See also Bug #59751.